Category: News Fall 2013

 The author of a previous book on the Cid and numerous articles in Spanish, American and Argentine journals, Zaderenko has been working recently on an edition of a unique manuscript in the Hispanic Society of America: the Monastery’s of Cardeña’s Libro de memorias y aniversarios.

-Assistant Professor of Spanish and Linguistics, Danny Erker’s linguistic research on the Spanish spoken in Boston is featured in BU Today.
+Professor of Spanish and Linguistics, Danny Erker’s linguistic research on the Spanish spoken in Boston is featured in BU Today.